 Where possible we use publically available sources to keep your records up to date; for example The Post Office’s National Change of Address database and information provided to us by other organisations as described above (see the How and When we collect data from you section).
 Where we use external sources of data to help us provide more accurate communications with you, we will seek assurances from these third parties that any information provided would have been collected lawfully and appropriate consents sought to share that data with other organisations like ourselves.

-We only want to contact individuals who want to hear from us in the ways that they have told us.
+We only want to contact supporters, campaigners, service users and volunteers who want to hear from us in the ways that they have told us.
 Our forms have clear marketing preference questions and we include information on how to opt out when we send you marketing.

 If you have given us your consent to contact you by email, telephone and text message, we may contact you for marketing purposes by using that channel.
 We may also contact you by email or telephone or text message for administration purposes (e.g. where you make a donation).

-Of you have provided us with your postal address then we may send you direct mail for fundraising or campaigning unless you told us that you would prefer not to hear from us in this way.
+If you have provided us with your postal address then we may use our legitimate interest to send you direct mail for fundraising or campaigning unless you told us that you would prefer not to hear from us in this way.

 We do not sell or share personal details to third parties for the purposes of marketing.
 But if we run an event in partnership with another names organisation your details may need to be shared.
 We will be very clear what will happen to your data when you register.